The Ultimate Barbecue Cutting Board

 In May 2015, Franklin Barbecue owner Aaron Franklin was awarded a James Beard Foundation Award for Best Chef: Southwest.
 He is the only chef who specializes in barbecue to ever be nominated, or receive, the award.

-Aaron Franklin does not keep his recipes a secret and he desires all the credit for allowing us to make it like he would.
+Aaron Franklin does not keep his recipes a secret and he deserves all the credit for allowing us to make it like he would.

 Instructions